bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 :::note

 The **featureTag** setting is the tag you configure when creating a Feature Flag.
+It will evaluate all the Feature Flags in the environment when it is not configured.

+**We strongly recommend** using tags to speed up the evaluation process and reduce the cache size in the client.

 :::